-If you choose to contract with an organization that offers work experience management services to handle this for you, you are still responsible to ensure that all aspects of your work experience and work experience policy are compliant with the Private Training Act and Regulation.
+Institutions are responsible for providing a work experience, for monitoring it and for evaluating it.
+These responsibilities may not be delegated.
+If you choose to contract with an organization that offers work experience management services, to handle this for you, you are still responsible to ensure that all aspects of your work experience and work experience policy are compliant with the Private Training Act and Regulation.
 Read their materials carefully to ensure their policies, procedures and practices are compliant.
-Be prepared to provide copies of any of their materials and your agreement with them to PTIB if requested, either as part of a new program application or at any time after the program is approved.
+Be prepared to provide copies of any of their materials and your agreement with them to PTIRU if requested, either as part of a new program application, during an inspection or at any time after the program is approved.